gabrielweyer/azure-functions-telemetry/README.md

 Copy the `src/AzureFunctionsTelemetry` project into your solution and reference it from your Function App(s).
 You can get the latest version by copying the updated files over yours.

-:memo: I haven’t packaged the library into a `NuGet` package yet as the customisation is only used in a few Functions so far.
+:memo: I have not packaged the library into a `NuGet` package yet as the customisation is only used in a few Functions so far.
 Create an issue if you would like to consume a `NuGet` package.

 For the most basic integration, you need to provide: